 - Remove the wiper arm from the stud using a wiper arm puller.
 You can also pry it off but do so at your own risk.
 This could cause damage to the glass or warping of the stud or arm.

-Open the trunk, use a trim tool to carefully pry the plastic cover from the inside of the trunk.
-It is held in by plastic push-in retainers.
+- Open the trunk and use a trim tool to carefully pry the plastic cover from the inside of the trunk.
+Plastic push-in retainers hold it in.
 Pop them out and remove the plastic cover.

-Install the new wiper motor.
-Make sure the rubber grommet seals when pushing the new motor through the glass.
+- Install the new wiper motor.
+Ensure the rubber grommet seals when pushing the new motor through the glass.

-Reverse the procedure.
+- Reverse the procedure.
 When reinstalling the arm back onto the new motor stud.
 Refer to the line placement that was on the old motor spline.
-Try to get it close and make sure the arm sits parallel to the horizon.
+Try to close it and ensure the arm sits parallel to the horizon.

 Is my wiper motor failing?